Summary of Significant Accounting Policies

 From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board (“FASB”) or other standard setting bodies and adopted by the Company as of the specified effective date.
 Unless otherwise discussed, the impact of recently issued standards that are not yet effective are not expected to have a material impact on the Company’s financial position or results of operations upon adoption.

 In August 2020, the FASB issued ASU 2020-06, Accounting for Convertible Instruments and Contracts in an Entity’s Own Equity, which simplifies the accounting for convertible instruments.
 ASU 2020-06 eliminates certain models that require separate accounting for embedded conversion features.
 Additionally, among other changes, the guidance eliminates certain of the conditions for equity classification for contracts in an entity’s own equity.
 The guidance also requires entities to use the if-converted method for all convertible instruments in the diluted earnings per share calculation and include the effect of share settlement for instruments that may be settled in cash or shares, except for certain liability-classified share-based payment awards.
 This guidance is effective for the Company beginning in the first quarter of 2022 and must be applied using either a modified or full retrospective approach.
 Early adoption is permitted, but no earlier than annual periods beginning after December 15, 2020.
-The Company is currently evaluating the impact this guidance will have on its financial statements.
+The Company adopted the standard on January 1, 2022 using a modified retrospective approach, and the adoption did not result in any adjustments on the Company’s financial statements.

 The entire disclosure for all significant accounting policies of the reporting entity.